HalfCodedPrince/hot_cold_rain/canon/system_index/linking_policy.md

 ## Adjacency rules
 - **Diachronic leaves**: link to **adjacent leaves** in the same family (prev/next), to **same-era snapshots**, and to **constants**.
 Cross-family links follow the LRR test and the general era window.
-- **General era window** for cross-family links: wihthin the same era unless `comparative: true` in header.
+- **General era window** for cross-family links: within the same era unless `comparative: true` in header.
 - **Snapshots**: link to same-era diachronic leaves and constants only.
 - **Constants**: any page may link up to `/constants/*`; constants can only link to other constants/